atamankina/k8s_vs_knative/README.md

 2. To deploy in a cluster, use the `kubernetes/k8s_cluster` folder.

-3. To run flask app locally, see `useful_commands/other_commands.sh` to export variables, apply migrations, adn run gunicorn.
+3. To run flask app locally, see `useful_commands/other_commands.sh` to export variables, apply migrations, and run gunicorn.

 4. To generate data, run `mock_data/generate_data.py` with the `-u base_url` argument specifying the URL to the app.